Sunday, February 15, 2026

 We feel like careful curators, because we're still the ones making the final calls.
 For now.
 For how long?
 No idea.
 Perhaps in Summer even the curation will be something the AI does better than us.

 Education is changing.
 Bloom's two sigma problem, the finding that one-on-one tutoring outperforms classroom instruction by two standard deviations, is solvable.
 Now.
 What is our role?
 No clue.
 Perhaps the future of education does not need professors.
 But the future of education is bright.
-We will not believe how bad we were.
+We will not believe how bad we are.
 Almost like going from writing with a marker on transparencies to having an interactive demo of the concept.
 That transition took 30 years.
 Let's see where we will be in 30 months.

 So...
 Everybody's a CEO Now?